Articles are important in your research, especially for detailed and current information on a topic. .

 The library provides access to many different kinds of articles from newspaper articles to popular magazine articles to scholarly journal articles.
 Whether you are starting with an idea for a topic or the citation for a specific article, the library can get you the article you need.

-If you don't have a specific article but you want to find articles on a topic, you need to use a periodical index (print) or a database (online)
+If you don't have a specific article but you want to find articles on a topic, you can find them by doing a search in Omni.
+Omni includes content from the various research databases to which QUL subscribes but not everything is included.

 Finding the best articles requires that you select an appropriate database or index.
 Either Browse Databases by Subject or choose Research by Subject for a guide as to what indexes or databases would be best for your field of study.
 If you are unsure as to what index you should use for your particular topic, contact your subject librarian or use ASK US.